rahuljha/rahuljha.github.io/_posts/2023-04-22-how-language-models-took-over-nlp.markdown

 All these approaches depended on using words as discrete tokens.
 One problem with this approach is that you can't generalize to a new sequence of words even if you have seen a sequence of similar words.
 For example, if you have seen the sequence ``[Tomorrow, is, Monday]`` in your data, you should be able to assign a higher probability to ``[Tomorrow, is, Tuesday]``, since ``Monday`` and ``Tuesday`` are similar words.
 But a purely token based approach like we discussed above can't do that.
 Trying to solve this problem in a systematic manner led to the first big step in making language modeling a cornerstone for many NLP tasks [^3].

-# Language models become a substrate for NLP
+# 2010's: Language models become the dominant NLP paradigm

 So how do you learn about sequences of words that never appear together in your dataset?
 Think about how you process language for a minute.
 When you see a sequence like ``[My, calendar, is, fully, booked, on, Monday]``, even if this is the first time you're seeing this sentence, you know that any day of the week can appear instead of ``Monday``.
 That's because you know words like ``Monday`` and ``Tuesday`` are related.